 -

-Those who are buying their first property are permitted to use private pension savings that have been saved for up to 10 years tax-free for a down payment or to pay down the principal.
-It will also be permitted to pay tax-free into installments of non-indexed loans taken out for the purchase.
+Individuals purchasing their first property are permitted to use Private Pension savings accumulated over a period of up to 10 years tax-free toward a down payment or to reduce the loan principal.
+It is also permitted to make tax-free payments toward instalments of non-indexed loans taken out for the purchase.

 -